MSSA-AU/ClassInfo/PowerShellTraining/EarlyPowerShellQuiz.md

     ```
     </Strong></details>

-  - Q3.3 What Properties are available in the Object produced by this cmdlet
+  - Q3.3 What Methods are available in the Object produced by this cmdlet

     <details><summary>Click for hint</summary><Strong>